Good afternoon, 12s.

 Jeremy Fowler from ESPN.com ranks the NFL's top 10 QBs for 2020.

-Check out photos of Seahawks linebacker from throughout the first eight seasons of his career.
+Check out photos of Seahawks linebacker Bobby Wagner from throughout his ten seasons in Seattle.